 Harvard University is currently offering a skill development free online course of Statistics and R Programming at edX.
 This is the first part of the specialization Data Analysis for Life Sciences.
-This course aims to guide all the participants to learn the programming in R and about Statistics.
+This course aims to guide all the participants to learn to programme in R and about Statistics.

 User Review( votes)